jhrcook/100DaysOfSwift/README.md

 **Day 50 - July 24, 2019:** I completed 2 of the 3 challenges in the end of the Swifty Ninja project.
 The first was to remove absolute frame values with those that adjust to the frame of the device.
 The second was to show a Game Over label.
 I also completed the playground to learn about strings and `NSAttributedString`s.

 **Day 51 - July 25, 2019:** I created an app that loads images from the Photos library and shares them to all connected devices.
 In the example, I create a network between the iOS Simulator and my iPhone 6S, using the iPhone as the host.
 I then load an image from the library, and it instantly appears on the simulator.
 The same can be done in other direction, too.

+**Day 52 - July 26, 2019:** I worked on the Plant Tracker app again today.
+I made good progress on the the library detail view controller, finally getting a simple, understandable, stable, and predictable sticky header with parallax, zoom, and a blur effect.